Leaving passwords in a will

 • You're concerned about identity theft or unauthorised access after your death

-• You have a complex digital footprint with multiple accounts and platforms
+• Some people have a complex digital footprint with multiple accounts and platforms.

 What to consider